 As someone who learned programming primarily through online resources, I’ve got a good understanding of how important high quality learning material really is!

-I have a background as a teacher-kid, teacher-in-spe, coding mentor, code reviewer, curriculum developer, and Python bootcamp instructor.
-Quality education and figuring out how to have fun while effectively learning unfamiliar topics has held a prime position in my mind for many years.
+I have a background as a teacher-kid, studying to be a teacher, coding mentor, code reviewer, curriculum developer, and Python bootcamp instructor.
+Quality education and figuring out how to have fun while learning unfamiliar topics effectively has held a prime position in my mind for many years.

 Real Python has been doing a great job in providing just that, and I’m glad to be contributing to making it an even better online resource. :)

 In my day job I’m creating online courses and teaching on-site bootcamps all over the world with CodingNomads.
 Which means I’m traveling, teaching, learning, and getting to know new places, new amazing people, and new surprising aspects of Python on a daily basis.
 How cool is that?! 😃